 Here’s an example….

-My son went to Dartmoor this weekend for his Ten Tors practice.
+My son went to Dartmoor one weekend for his Ten Tors practice.
 Ten Tors is an annual weekend hike in early May, on Dartmoor.
 Organised by the British Army, starting in 1960, it brings together teams of four to six young people each, with the 2,400 young participants hiking to checkpoints on ten specified tors.
-He’s not entirely sure he’s made the team yet as his teachers will decide now after this last weekend practice.
-He came back yesterday absolutely shattered but still had to get ready for cricket today.
+He came back absolutely shattered but still had to get ready for cricket the next day.
 I think he plays some kind of sport every day!

 So what’s it like having such active children?

 I remember when my children were both young, they must have been 4 and 2 years old and I hurt my back.
 I sat on the stairs and just wept.
 Wept because of the pain but wept more because my children just wouldn’t watch TV!
 I just wanted 5 minutes to sit down and relax my back but they were so busy!
 “Mummy, can we make biscuits?”Mummy go park?”
 I would hear my name being called in my sleep!
 We were an active family though and I possibly didn’t help myself because I liked to be out of the house too in the fresh air or meeting with friends.
 It was for my own sanity I expect but also because I wanted my children to enjoy being active as my hubbie and I did.
 I needn’t have been worried though!

 Once they started school it did become easier as they were being busy at school all day.
 They would come home shattered and learnt to watch TV for more than 5 minutes!
 But we also took them swimming every Saturday morning and then to hockey on a Sunday morning.
 They also tried mini rugby, archery, trampolining, gymnastics, judo and ballet.
 They loved to climb trees, eat picnics on the trampoline, play in the mud, go for walks and play in the park or woods.